amvro23/adsorption/README.md

 arrh = ModifiedArrhenius(x, y)
 ```

-You can obtain the values of Arrhenius parameters A and Ea
+You can obtain the values of Arrhenius parameters A and Ea.
   ```Python
 arrh.arrhenius_params()
 ```